contactandyc/another-c-library/website/ebook/ac-mapreduce2/index.md

 Finished first[1] on thread 2 in 0.000ms
 ```

-By default the AC's scheduler will run all of the tasks if they haven't been run.
+By default the scheduler will run all of the tasks if they haven't been run.
 For example, if you were to remove the tasks folder and then try and only run first, the following would happen.

 ```
 $ rm -rf tasks/